Skip to content

 Macro

-• Our real gross domestic product (GDP) growth forecast for 2026 is 2.5%, versus the Federal Reserve’s (Fed) forecast of 2.3% and the Wall Street consensus of around 2%.
-The main drivers of our GDP forecast are the continued capital investment (capex) by big technology firms, a resilient consumer and higher tax refunds, and the possibility of future interest-rate cuts, although rate cuts look unlikely from the viewpoint of today.
-The duration of the Middle East conflict is the primary risk to our forecast.
-Higher oil prices work like a tax on the consumer, and the negative impacts of higher oil and gas prices will broaden over time.
-The US economy is in a strong position to weather this storm.
-Last week, the management teams of JP Morgan and Bank of America reinforced this view during their earnings calls.
-Both management teams highlighted a resilient economy and a resilient consumer.
-Pepsi’s CEO commented to CNBC that the consumer is resilient, globally.
+• Our real gross domestic product (GDP) growth rate forecast for 2026 is 2.5% (based on Franklin Templeton Institute’s Global Investment Management Survey), versus the Federal Reserve’s forecast of 2.3% and the Wall Street consensus view of around 2%.
+The main drivers of our GDP forecast are the continued capital expenditures (capex) by big technology firms to build out artificial intelligence (AI) infrastructure, the resilient consumer and fiscal stimulus connected to the One Big Beautiful Bill Act of 2025.
+The duration of the US-Iran conflict is the primary risk to our forecast.
+Higher oil prices work like a tax on the consumer, and the negative impacts of higher oil/gas prices will broaden over time.
+Nevertheless, we believe the US economy is in a strong position to weather this storm.

-• Inflation expectations were stable last week.
-One-year inflation breakeven rates were 3.56%, down from 5.10%, and have effectively been tracking oil prices.
-Two-year breakeven rates were 2.92%, down from 3.30% in the previous week.
-Finally, five-year breakeven rates were 2.67% and have been steady for the last few weeks.
-These numbers represent the bond markets’ pricing of annualized inflation out one, two and five years.
+• Inflation expectations were up a touch last week.
+As of this writing, one-year breakeven rates are at 3.12% and have effectively been tracking oil prices.
+Two-year breakeven rates are 2.89%, also up on the week.
+Finally, five-year breakeven rates are 2.70% and have been hovering between 2.60% and 2.70% for the last two months.
+These numbers represent the bond markets pricing of annualized inflation out one, two and five years.

 • On the currency front, we are expecting the US dollar to be essentially flat for the year despite the recent volatility.
-The Dollar Index (DXY) is trading at $98.25 and is in the middle of its 12-month range, defined as $96‒$100.
+The US Dollar Index (DXY) is trading at US$99.20 now, near the high of its 12-month range, defined as US$96—US$100.

 Equities

-• We reiterate our “broadening” call on equities and emphasize our bullish call on US small- and mid-cap stocks.
-We also continue to favor emerging market (EM) equities and Japan.
-Additionally, I find the risk/reward balance in the Magnificent Seven names (the Mag 7 are Alphabet, Amazon, Apple, Meta Platforms, Microsoft, Nvidia and Tesla) more appealing today versus the start of the year.
-I believe earnings and earnings guidance will be the next catalyst for the tape.
+• We reiterate our “broadening” call on equities and emphasize our bullish call on small- and mid-cap stocks in the United States and also continue to favor emerging market (EM) equities and Japan.
+Additionally, the risk/reward profile of the Magnificent 7 names (Alphabet, Amazon, Apple, Meta Platforms, Microsoft, Nvidia and Tesla) looks more appealing today versus the start of the year.
+The earnings estimate for the S&P 500 Index now sits at US$336.58, up another $1 on the week, and it represents year-over-year (y/y) EPS growth of 21%, which is above the high end of our forecast.
+Earnings estimates have steadily ticked up all year, and in the long term, history shows earnings drive stock prices—not geopolitics.

 Fixed income

-• We expect the 10-year US Treasury bond yield to trade in a range of 4.0% to 4.25% this year.
-The yield traded slightly through the high end of our range last week to 4.30%.
-I would consider adding duration risk if the yield rises above 4.50%.
-The two-year yield also came in last week to 3.77%.
-The US yield curve has flattened recently, with the two-year–10-year spread at 54 basis points (bps).
-We expect more bull steepening of the yield curve in 2026, but we are on the wrong side of that call at the moment.
+• We expect the US 10-year Treasury bond yield to trade in a range of 4.0% and 4.25% for the year.
+Yields traded through the high end of our range and are currently 4.58%.
+Much like we have the S&P 500 target under review, we also have the 10-year yield call under review.
+I have been writing that investors should consider adding duration risk if the yield goes north of 4.50%—well, here it is.
+The US yield curve has flattened recently, with the two-year‒10-year spread at 51 basis points (bps); that’s pretty much unchanged for the last six weeks.
+We expect more bull steepening of the yield curve in 2026 but are on the wrong side of that call at the moment.

-• We expect short duration fixed income mandates and corporate credit to outperform cash again this year.
-Considering our views on US 10-year Treasury yields, we do not expect duration to be a significant driver of total return this year.
+• We expect short-duration fixed income mandates and corporate credit to outperform cash again this year.
+Considering our views on US 10-year yields, we do not expect duration to be a significant driver of total return this year.
 Rather, all-in yield capture seems to be the play, although recent spread widening might create an opportunity for additional total return.
+For now, we consider it attractive to clip coupons.

-• Credit spreads have made big moves in the last few weeks.
-Investment-grade (IG) spreads (one-year/three-year option-adjusted spreads, or OAS) were 52 bps over Treasuries, in 2 bps on the week.
-High-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, were 269 bps over Treasuries, in 10 bps on the week.
+• Credit spreads have made big moves in the past month.
+Investment-grade IG spreads (one-year/three-year option-adjusted spreads, or OAS, are 49 bps over, three turns tighter on the week.
+High-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, are now 264 bps over, out 2 bps on the week.

-• Historically, when IG credit spreads have traded 200 bps over, forward returns for the Bloomberg US Aggregate Bond Index have been positive.
-Rick Polsinello, Senior Market Strategist-Fixed Income at Franklin Templeton Institute, tells us that when spreads reached those levels, the US Aggregate Bond Index had median forward returns out three months of 1.92%, out six months of 4.19%, out nine months of 4.75% and out 12 months of 3.97%.
-Spreads are not at the thresholds yet, obviously, but if we trade there I view it as a potential buying opportunity.
+• Historically, when IG credit spreads have traded 200 bps over Treasuries, forward returns for the Bloomberg US Aggregate Index have been positive.
+Rick Polsinello, Senior Market Strategist-Fixed Income, tells us that in such periods historically, the Bloomberg US Aggregate Bond Index had median forward returns looking out three months of 1.92%, out six months of 4.19%, out nine months of 4.75% and out 12 months of 3.97%.
+Spreads are not there, but if the market trades there it is a potential opportunity.

-• Similarly, when HY credit spreads have traded at 600 bps over Treasuries, forward returns have been positive out three months with a median return of 12.82%, out six months with a 22.35% median return, out nine months with a 26.75% median return, and out 12 months with a 29.98% median return.
-Again, not there yet, but it may be prudent to be ready to act if we trade there.
+• Similarly, when HY credit spreads traded 600 bps over, forward returns have been positive out three months with a median return of 12.82%, out six months with 22.35%, out nine months with 26.75%, and out 12 months with 29.98%.
+Again, spreads are not there but we would be ready to act if they rise there.

 Sentiment

-• The percentage of bullish investors in the AAII Investor Sentiment survey moved down four ticks last week, to 32%.
-The percentage of bearish investors in the survey was 43%, unchanged from the previous week.
+• The percentage of bullish investors in the latest AAII Investor Sentiment survey is 39%.
+The percentage of bearish investors in the AAII survey is 36%.
+We see no technical signal in these numbers.

 I will continue to analyze the markets and will offer insights again next week.